Brucephalus/Textbooks/Prosocial.md

 Many men fear being “found out”—that they’re not as capable, tough, or grounded as they present.
 But physical strength closes that gap.
 When your body matches your word, when your discipline is visible in your frame, there’s no need for compensation.
 You’re not pretending.
 You’re prepared.
 That quiets insecurity—not with arrogance, but with earned _certainty_.

 Physical strength grounds confidence in reality.
 It’s not a mask—it’s a mirror.
 And when a man sees strength looking back at him, he doesn’t need approval to act.
 He moves because he _can_.
 And others follow because they _feel_ it.

-Expansion of Topic 7.3.2.1 **does** yield meaningful, non-speculative substance.
-Expansion follows:

 #### 7.3.2 Training Your Mind Through Your Body